iwanfux/simplenews/README.txt

 - Drupal 5

-- Taxonomy module should be enabled
+- Taxonomy module should be enabled.

-- For large mailing lists, cron is required
+- For large mailing lists, cron is required.

+- HTML-format newsletters and/or newsletters with file attachments require the mimemail module.

 ------------
-Uprgrading
+Upgrading
 ------------

 If you are upgrading from Drupal 4.6, please download the Drupal 4.7 version and upgrade to that first.
 Then, upgrade to this Drupal 5 version from Drupal 4.7.